microsoft/MixedRealityToolkit-Unity/Documentation/EyeTracking/EyeTracking_ExamplesOverview.md

 ### 2. Adding scenes to the Build menu
-To load additive scenes, you must add these scenes to your Build Settings menu first.
+To load additive scenes during runtime, you must add these scenes to your _Build Settings -> Scenes in Build_ menu first.
-After you've loaded the EyeTrackingDemo-00-RootScene and before hitting _play_ in your Unity Editor, you need to add the following scenes to your Build Settings:
+It is important the the root scene is shown as the first scene in the list:

 ![Build Settings scene menu for eye tracking samples](../Images/EyeTracking/mrtk_et_build_settings.jpg)

 ### 3. Play the eye tracking samples in the Unity Editor
-You've added the eye tracking scenes to the Build Settings and have loaded the _EyeTrackingDemo-00-RootScene_?
-One last thing you may want to check: Is the _'OnLoad_StartScene'_ script enabled?
-This is to let the root scene know which additive scene to load first.
+After adding the eye tracking scenes to the Build Settings and loading the _EyeTrackingDemo-00-RootScene_, there is one last thing you may want to check: Is the _'OnLoadStartScene'_ script that is attached to the _MixedRealityBasicSceneSetup_ GameObject enabled?
+This is to let the root scene know which demo scene to load first.

 ![Example for the OnLoad_StartScene script](../Images/EyeTracking/mrtk_et_rootscene_onload.png)